-Join Patrick Royal for an in-depth discussion in this video Using plugins for Eclipse, part of Using Java to Program Google App Engine.
+Join Patrick Royal for an in-depth discussion in this video Using plugins for Eclipse, part of Programming the Google App Engine with Java.

 - If you have any prior experience setting up a Java integrated development environment and programming in Java, then setting up the run time architecture for Google App Engine should be easy.
 The App Engine is designed for Java Enterprise edition, so any run time environment for Java EE will work.
 In this course I'll be working with the Eclipse IDE for Java EE developers, so it will be easiest to follow along if you use the same client.
 Eclipse is a free open-source platform for software development that's extremely popular due to its compatibility and array of different editing tools.